ashutoshmjain/gita/src/thought.md

 ---

 The script (`Bramhi`), scribing techniques, and the august scope - being coincidental, built on each other - a three-way complementarity [^three].
 Thousands of years later, the opportunity arose again.
-Mark Twain claimed first ever typewritten manuscript - Adventures of Tom Sawyer.
+Mark Twain claimed first ever typed manuscript - Adventures of Tom Sawyer.
 Curious as always, a new scribing machine he used - a typewriter with QWERTY layout.
 But he fell short on inventing his own language!
 Tom Sawyer was written in English - a masterpiece of American literature and the best-selling of Twain's works nevertheless.
 Maybe Twain's  English is unique for his lexicon - mixed with insights of his travels and wit !

 There are many other examples where artifacts shine because of the dualities they resolve, but it is hard to find a three-way initiation of new - a prerequisite to manifest a universe - a new abstracted layer of conscious experience.
 I looked at many path-breaking discoveries, but nothing really qualified - except for one in our recent past - though in a vastly different context.
 This time to introduce humanity with digital word.
 Need I say it too changed the world :

 <div style="padding-left:40px;font-size:0.9em;">

 "C" programming language and modern keyboards [^c] came into shape alongside Unix - a three-way complementarity.
 Before Unix, software and hardware were tied at the hip.
 Despite industry-wide attempts to centralize, [POSIX](https://itsfoss.com/posix/) systems run almost every hardware architecture - from mainframes to smartphones.
-Another way to think - Unix fragmented to jailbreak the hardware.
+Unix fragmented itself to jailbreak the hardware.
 Birth of a digital layer - a user is assured of same set of utilities no matter what underlying physical circuitry.

 </div>

 The way software transformed every aspect of modern life - and is now redefining the value exchange ([bitcoin](https://bitcoin.org/bitcoin.pdf)); the written word rewired then existing social, political and fiscal fabric.
 First multilateral [^multi] economic system (gold) emerged atop "one on one" barter.
 Power structures reconfigured themselves.
 Kingdoms had to capitulate to figure out new methods of taxation.

 Just like our adoption to the digital word, the groundwork [^groundwork] for the prior shift started much earlier.
 It was the work of many giant generations building over previous.
 The most important piece, however, was to find a purpose to scribe -  a root reference narrative that would span ages without losing its luster.
 No one could fathom to what avail, but the cause appeared worth dedicating many lives.
-Thousands of scribes would spend millions of hours to write copies of `Mahabharata` - each time adding a bit of their own;  just as Unix morphed into BSDs, Solaris, AIX, HP-UX, Minix, Linux and Android and many more including countless variants of each.
+Thousands of scribes would spend millions of hours to handwrite proof copies of `Mahabharata` - each time adding a bit of their own;  just as Unix morphed into BSDs, Solaris, AIX, HP-UX, Minix, Linux, macOS and Android and many more including countless variants of each.

 You may find the comparison rather odd - an amusing flight of fancy!
 What could be common in first scribed narrative and first portable operating system ?
 The way Unix triggered a porting culture in search of ever more efficient hardware architectures ; `Mahabharata` motivated scribes to find better canvass and ink - faster tools to write.
 In a way it kick-started a race to innovate.
 If you ever wondered why Bitcoin is copied into hundreds of crypto coins , then the short answer is - when `Vishnu` (the soul) ingresses, the replication and decentralization is a natural cycle of manifestation.

-In the hindsight, as we are on the cusp of artificial general intelligence, there appears even more intriguing connection - not without stretch of imagination though ...
+In the hindsight, as we are on the cusp of artificial general intelligence, there appears even more profound connection - not without stretch of imagination though ...

 <div style="padding-left:40px;font-size:0.9em;">